Zudoku

 • Kraftfile: the Unikraft Cloud specification

-• Dockerfile: the Docker-specified application filesystem
+• Dockerfile: the Docker-specified app filesystem

 The app/ and config/ directories contain files that are to overwrite generated Rails files: